isabella232/resin-influx/README.md

 This example was mainly done as a test of InfluxDB performance on RPi, so here:

 Raspberry Pi B+:
-- writing a single measurement (9 values): ~20-30 milliseconds
+- writing a single measuremet (9 values): ~20-30 milliseconds

 - querying ~130 000 load averages (last 12 hours) and calculating 15 minute averages: ~1.2 seconds
     `select mean(value) from load_avg where time > now() - 12h group by avg_time, time(15m)`